SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_General-Information.md

 - [Credit Suisse](1Webscraper.io_CreditSuisse.md)
 - [Generali Insurance](1Webscraper.io_Generali.md)
 <br><br>

 I chose the websites of these financial institutions because each one requires a slightly different process.
-Downloading from other websites also works using one of these processes.
+Downloading from other websites works using one of these approaches.
 <br><br><br><br>

 ## Result